Asbestos And Mortgages Explained

 Independent Mortgage Advisor

-Naturally-occurring asbestos was used to build many homes in the UK and around the world until the late 1990s, when the dangers of the fibre fully came to light.
-While it’s now banned in the construction industry, there are still buildings out there where asbestos is present.
+Naturally occurring asbestos was used to build many homes in the UK and around the world until the late 1990s when the fibre’s dangers fully came to light.
+While it’s now banned in the construction industry, there are still buildings where asbestos is present.

 If the property you want to buy contains it, you’ll likely be wondering how to go about mortgaging a house with asbestos, how to overcome the obstacles, whether it’s even possible, and what help is out there.
 Read on to find out.